 NOTE: Do not use captured or recycled refrigerant in Amana units.
-Captured or recycled refrigerant voids all Amana and/or compressor manufacturer's warranties.
+Captured or recycled refrigerant voids any Amana and/or compressor manufacture's warranty.

 NOTE: Charge system with exact amount of refrigerant.
 See Technical Sheet or refer to unit nameplate for correct refrigerant charge.
 Inaccurately charged system will cause future problems.